Coda Network Seminars

 The results showed that there was a significant difference between the two, with a lower mental functioning on the coast.

-This session will consider possible environmental reasons for this, including economic (such as employment and housing), social (such as crime), education and infrastructure.
-In almost all measures the indicators were worse for those living by the coast, other than access to green space and air quality. .
+This session considered possible environmental reasons for this, including economic (such as employment and housing), social (such as crime), education and infrastructure.
+In almost all measures the indicators were worse for those living by the coast, other than access to green space and air quality.

 -